JabberSocket/diffusion-equation/README.md

 Basic physical parameters of the simulation are specifed in define directives.
 This simple simulation doesn't do error checking, make sure your parameters are sane.
-E.g. we do float division on length/cell-size and cast it to an int to size the data structure.
+E.g. we do float division on length/cell-size and round it to an int to size the data structure.

 A difference equation approach is taken to solve the diffusion equation in three dimentions.
 By using static outer-volume boundary conditions we